 Help make all the phone calls that will need to be made.

 Help her write thank you notes.
 Run her errands.
 Return that thing to TJ Maxx that she forgot with the receipt that’s about to expire.
 Go with her to the most unpleasant of places (Social Security Office, funeral home) and be her driver and encourager.
 Be her ears.
 Be her driver, her friend, and her crutch.
 Because a new widow has lost not only her way of life, but probably her way.

 One thing that truly stands out in my memory from the first days of our grief and tragedy was when my cousins came into our home and cleaned and arranged and organized to prepare for all the guests that would soon be arriving.
 Imagine how your house looks each morning as you run the kids out the door to school.
 Our house looked like that when we left for our Thanksgiving vacation, not knowing what the week would bring, and that was what I was about to return home to in addition to our loss.
 But the love and care of others changed our first trip back home from chaos and mess, to a place of rest.
 Y’all, stock the family’s fridge and pantry with all the things that you know she hasn’t had time to think of.
 Fold the laundry.
 Make the home a nice place for a new beginning.

-A super necessary thing that no one thought of for us was office supplies.
-Envelopes, stamps, printer paper, pens, paper clips…all the things that she will need to notify the masses and respond to the millions, and basically start a whole new way of doing everything.
-Y’all, it’s a real thing and she won’t think your gift is crazy once she starts checking the mailbox every day.
+A super necessary thing that no one (including me) thought of was office supplies.
+Envelopes, stamps, printer paper, pens, paper clips…all the things she will need to notify the masses and respond to the millions and basically start a whole new way of doing everything.
+Y’all, it’s a real thing, and she won’t think your gift is crazy once she starts checking the mailbox every day.

-Please keep asking because things will pop up, and you can be an amazing gift just by being there when they do.
+Please keep asking because things will pop up, and you can give amazing support just by being there when they do.